jamesplease/react-ui-reference/README.md

 # UI Reference

-Some common UI elements are quite difficult to implement correctly; one example are modals.
-This repository is a reference implementation of some of these more difficult UI elements.
+Some common UI elements are intricate, which make them difficult to implement well.
+One example are modals.
+This repository is collection of reference implementations of some these common UI elements.
+All of the examples in this repository are written in React.

 This is _not_ a UI component library that you can `npm install` and use in your application.
-Instead, this is a collection of example implementations that you can reference when creating _your own_ components.
+Instead, it's a collection of examples that you can reference when authoring _your own_ components.

 ## Goals